to content

 The Institute of Food Technology and Bioprocess Engineering (ILB) at Bremerhaven University of Applied Sciences conducts research and development in the fields of food technology and bioprocess engineering and is closely linked to teaching.
 The main focus is on the topics of alternative protein sources and measurement, control and regulation technology.

-Institute for Applied Microbiology and Biotechnology
+Institute of Applied Microbiology and Biotechnology

 The institute's research is focussed on applied microbiology and biotechnology i.e. in cooperation with local companies in context of various research projects.
 One focus of research is the investigation and characterization of biofilms and the development of new diagnostic systems relevant in the food industry.
 Extensive facilities and equipment are available in order to apply and combine methodes derived from molecular biology, biochemistry and biotechnology.